Hello, I’m Audrey!

 We currently live in Colorado, where we have a giant garden with heirloom vegetables, culinary and healing herbs, edible flowers, fruit trees.
 Growing food ourselves helps lessen our impact on the environment, and provides us with higher quality produce than we could get at the grocery store.
 We both eat a primarily plant-based diet, so having quality produce is important to us.

 Audrey, our self-appointed “head gardener,” enjoys every opportunity to be creative, including making pottery and a variety of crafts.
-She has a BFA is painting and printmaking, and also enjoys yoga and researching nutrition and wellness topics.
+She has a BFA in painting and printmaking.

 Nick, our household “saucier,” sous chef, head brewer and farmhand, enjoys spending his free time mountain biking, building and flying drones, playing house music and coding.
 Nick has previously worked as a wilderness guide and instructor.
 To see what projects Nick is working on or checkout his DJ sets, visit nickbrogna.com.
 You can also follow Nick on Twitch at twitch.tv/whocareswhodjs.